 In order to avoid receiving error messages from your listings, you need to make sure you use a product identifier when you create a new product page.
 The most common identifier is UPC (Universal Product Code).
 If you are reselling products, you need to purchase the UPCs from GS1 US®, which is the only legitimate producer of Amazon UPCs.
 This ensures that your listing will stay on the website.
 If you have an Amazon registered brand, you don’t need to buy a UPC.

 The Shopify admin panel is easy to use when it comes to creating new listings for Amazon.
 You can also add listings from Amazon to your Shopify store.
 Whichever way it’s easier for you, you have the possibility to add products and sync them with your other selling channel.

 According to your business needs, both Amazon and Shopify allow you to track inventory, sync products and set specific quantities and rules for your items.
 All of these features are easy to configure and start selling in no time!

-Setting up the integration between your Shopify webstore and Amazon is quick, effortless and it does not include any burdensome tasks.
+Setting up the integration and moving product data from Shopify to Amazon is quick, effortless and it does not include any burdensome tasks.
 The benefits of this integration, on the other hand, are almost unlimited.
 Amazon is currently working on providing new and improved features to retailers so they can develop their online selling experience even more.
 This can have a huge impact on your website's results and onyour income.
 Take advantage of one of the easiest way to promote your products online and attract more buyers!